 The gums are red and swollen and bleed easily.

 The diagnosis is typically based on a dentist's examination of the gums.

 Good oral hygiene, frequent professional cleanings, and adequate nutrition usually eliminate gingivitis, and some mouthwashes may help.

-Without adequate brushing, plaque (a filmlike substance made up primarily of bacteria) remains along the gum line of the teeth.
+Without adequate brushing, plaque remains along the gumline and builds up between the gums and the teeth (gingivitis does not occur in places where teeth are missing).
 Plaque also accumulates in faulty fillings and around the teeth next to poorly cleaned partial dentures, bridges, and orthodontic appliances.
-When plaque stays on the teeth for more than 72 hours, it hardens into tartar (calculus), which cannot be completely removed by brushing and flossing.
+When plaque stays on the teeth for more than 72 hours, it can harden into tartar Overview of Tooth Disorders (calculus), which cannot be completely removed by brushing and flossing.

 Some drugs can cause an overgrowth (hyperplasia) of gum tissue, so that removing plaque becomes more difficult, and gingivitis often develops.
 Phenytoin (taken to control seizures), cyclosporine (taken by people who have had organ transplants), and calcium channel blockers such as nifedipine (taken to control blood pressure and heart rhythm abnormalities) can cause such an overgrowth.
 Also, oral or injectable contraceptives can aggravate gingivitis, as can exposure to lead or bismuth (which is used extensively in cosmetics) or to other heavy metals such as nickel (used in jewelry).

 Medical conditions that might cause or worsen gingivitis should be treated or controlled.
 If people must take a drug that causes gum tissue overgrowth, the excess gum tissue may need to be removed surgically.
 However, meticulous oral hygiene at home and frequent cleanings by a dentist or dental hygienist may slow the rate of tissue growth and eliminate the need for surgery.